abhyudit309/ocs2/README.md

 # OCS2 Toolbox

 ## Summary
 OCS2 is a C++ toolbox tailored for Optimal Control for Switched Systems (OCS2).
-The toolbox provides an efficient implementation of the following algorith
+The toolbox provides an efficient implementation of the following algorithms

 * SLQ: Continuous-time domin DDP
 * iLQR: Discrete-time domain DDP
 * SQP: Multiple-shooting algorithm based on HPIPM
 * PISOC: Path integral stochatic optimal control

+Here it is used for the control of a 7 DOF Kinova Gen3 arm, and the same arm on a base with 4 caster wheels.

 ![manipulator](https://i.imgur.com/d6nmfcN.gif)